 Water purification: Boiling

 Ultra-filtration is the only ‘stand-alone system’ to remove particulates, protozoa, bacteria, worms ánd viruses.
 Ultra-filtration works the same as a water filter.
-With a 100 times smaller pore size of 0.02 micron, it also blocks passage of viruses.
-Although the name would suggest we are talking about water filtration, ultra- filtration falls under the category ‘water purifier’, because it also protects against viruses.
+With a 100 times smaller pore size of 0.02 micron, it also blocks the passage of viruses.
+Although the name would suggest we are talking about water filtration, ultra-filtration falls under the category ‘water purifier’, because it also protects against viruses.
 Sounds perfect right?
-The downside of ultra filtration systems is that they are filtering to such a small pore size, they tend to clog quickly.
-They have a relative short life span, making it less ideal for longer periods of traveling.
+The downside of ultrafiltration systems is that they are filtering to such a small pore size, they tend to clog quickly.
+They have a relatively short life span, making it less ideal for longer periods of travel.

 Remove heavy metals for water